 Invisalign is a great solution for those who want to improve their smile.
 These aligners are convenient, comfortable and essentially clear, so you can perfect your smile easily and discreetly.
-In order for this treatment to effective, it is helpful to follow these steps:
+In order for this treatment to be effective, it is helpful to follow these steps:

 Wear Your Aligners!

 It is very important that you wear your Invisalign aligners according to plan because this is the only way you will see results.
-You need to wear the aligners for a minimum of 22 hours a day, only removing them to eat, and to brush and floss your teeth.
+You need to wear the aligners for a minimum of 22 hours a day, only removing them to eat and to brush and floss your teeth.
 Make sure to follow your aligner schedule closely and change your aligners every week to two weeks as prescribed by your dentist.

 Talk A Lot Until You Feel More Comfortable

 It’s natural for patients to feel as though they have a little bit of a lisp at first when they begin treatment.
 It will take some time for your tongue, lips, and cheeks to adjust to this new material in your mouth, but your speech will return to normal within a few days.
 Talk as much as you can in these first days because the more you do, the sooner you will adjust to your aligners.